-The C-NLOPB received eight requests during the 2019-2020 reporting period, three more than the 2018-2019 reporting period and substantially less than the record-high of 40 requests received during the 2012-2013 reporting period.
-Over the past five years, the C-NLOPB has received on average 11 requests per year.
+The C-NLOPB received two requests during the 2020-2021 reporting period, six less than the 2019-2020 reporting period and substantially less than the record-high of 40 requests received during the 2012-2013 reporting period.
+Over the past five years, the C-NLOPB has received on average 8 requests per year.

-The 2019-2020 reporting period saw four requests being received from media, three from business (private sector) and one from academia.
+The 2020-2021 reporting period saw one request being received from academia and one from an individual (public).

-Of the eight requests closed during the reporting period, one had information which was "All Disclosed", five had information which was "Disclosed in Part", one had information which was "All Exempted", and one had "No Records" relevant to the request.
-This reflects 75% of requests are "All Disclosed or "Disclosed in Part".
-The five year average indicates that 68% of requests result in records being "All Disclosed" or "Disclosed in Part."
+A total of two requests were closed during the reporting period, one had information which was "All Disclosed", and one had information which was "Disclosed in Part" resulting in 100% of requests being "All Disclosed or "Disclosed in Part" during the reporting period.
+The five year average indicates that 83% of requests result in information being "All Disclosed" or "Disclosed in Part."